gitlabhq/omnibus-gitlab/doc/package-information/postgresql_versions.md

 This table lists only GitLab versions where a significant change happened in the package regarding PostgreSQL versions, not all.

+Usually, PostgreSQL versions change with major or minor GitLab releases.
+However, patch versions of Omnibus GitLab sometimes update the patch level of PostgreSQL.

+For example:

+- Omnibus 12.7.6 shipped with PostgreSQL 9.6.14 and 10.9.
+- Omnibus 12.7.7 shipped with PostgreSQL 9.6.17 and 10.12.

+[Find out which versions of PostgreSQL (and other components) ship with each Omnibus GitLab release](http://gitlab-org.gitlab.io/omnibus-gitlab/licenses.html).

 Read more about update policies and warnings in the PostgreSQL [upgrade docs](../settings/database.md#upgrade-packaged-postgresql-server).